-Paper one: The human body and movement in physical activity and sport

-Paper two: Socio-cultural influences and well-being in sport and physical activity
+Paper one: The human body and movement in physical activity and sport Paper two: Socio-cultural influences and well-being in sport and physical activity

-Accelerated GCSE PE (Year 10 only)
+Accelerated GCSE PE (Year 10 only in core PE lesson time)

-Accelerated Physical Education: This course leads to 1 GCSE and is studied instead of completing core PE lessons in year 10.
-If you are in X1 or Y1 for English and Maths, you are eligible to complete this 1-year course.
+This course leads to 1 GCSE and is studied instead of completing core PE lessons in year 10.
+If pupils are in X1 or Y1 for English and Maths and Science, and a highly competent performer in at least two different sports then they are eligible for consideration for this one-year course.
 In Year 11 pupils return to their normal core PE lessons.
-The PE department reserves the right to approve pupils place on the course based on their practical ability.
+The PE department reserves the right to approve a pupil's place on the course based on their practical ability.

-For further information please contact Mr Birch (Head of PE), Mrs Doubleday (Deputy Head of PE) or Mr Osborne (Head of Games)
+For further information please contact Mr Birch (Head of PE) or Mr Osbourne (Head of Games)